 Altitude– Some people get altitude sickness above about 12,000 ft (4,000 m).
 It gets more and more severe, and more and more prevalent as altitudes increase.
 This can be HAPE (High Altitude Pulmonary Edema) or HACE (High Altitude Cerebral Edema), or a combination of the two.
 These can strike anyone, regardless of fitness or age.

 Starvation/Dehydration– Nothing edible grows in some of the most extreme mountaineering environments.
-The only food available is what is brought along (even cannibalism has occurredOpens in a new tab.).
+The only food available is what is brought along (even cannibalism has occurred).

 If an unexpected storm comes in, mountaineers may have to stay longer than expected on the mountain.
 With blowing blizzards and difficult terrain, it can be easy to get lost or trapped.
 Above certain heights, your body can hardly even digest, so malnutrition is common.